 Drop in for a drink, a book, or a live concert.

 Rua Nova do Carvalho 40-42 (also known as “Pink Street”) – 1200 Lisboa

 Tuesday to Thursday noon – 2 a.m., Friday and Saturday noon – 3 a.m., Sunday 6 p.m. – 2 a.m.

 Fundação José Saramago

-José Saramago is famous for a very peculiar way of writing books (although I’m not entirely sure that peculiarity translates well in a foreign language) and for being the only Portuguese author to win the Nobel Prize for Literature, so far.
+José Saramago is famous for a very peculiar way of binding Grammar rules (by eliminating most of the punctuation) and for being the only Portuguese author to win the Nobel Prize for Literature so far.

-The foundation with his name is one of the most popular places to visit in Lisbon, not only for the fans of the author and his work but because the building where the Fundação is set is one of the most peculiar ones in the city (kind of like his writing).
+The foundation with his name is one of the most popular places to visit in Lisbon, not only for the author and his work but also because the building where the Fundação is set is one of the most peculiar ones in the city (kind of like his writing).